 The SoundPeats TrueFree 2 are Bluetooth-only headphones that can't be used wired.

-The SoundPeats TrueFree 2 are middling for phone calls.
+The SoundPeats TrueFree 2 are mediocre for phone calls.
 Their integrated microphone makes your voice sound thin and muffled.
-It also struggles to isolate it from even moderate background noise, so people on the other end of the line may struggle to understand what you're saying if you're in a crowded spot.
+It also struggles to isolate speech from moderate background noise, so people on the other end of the line may struggle to understand what you're saying if you're in a crowded spot.
 Their sub-par noise isolation capability, particularly in the bass range, may also result in you being unable to follow what's being said if you're on a bus or passing by a construction zone.

 The SoundPeats TrueFree 2 look very similar to their predecessor, the SoundPeats TrueFree/True Wireless.
 They protrude a little less from the ears and have a new stylized manufacturer logo, but their all-black color scheme is unchanged.
 Overall, they don't stand out nearly as much as other truly wireless earbuds, such as the Raycon E55 Truly Wireless, which come in a variety of vibrant color schemes.